GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

   }

   ```
-2) Move 'dsc' SOURCE file (Prepare-HybridWorkerModuleManagement.ps1) to YOUR_PROJECT_FOLDER\Source\ENVIRONMENT_NAME\Configurations
+2) Move json  (Source file) (Prepare-HybridWorkerModuleManagementParamValuesSource.json) to YOUR_PROJECT_FOLDER\Source\ENVIRONMENT_NAME\ConfigurationParameterValues --> this allows you so set parameters per environment (e.g. UAT,PROD,etc.)
-3) Move 'dsc' DEFINITION file (Prepare-HybridWorkerModuleManagement.json) file to YOUR_PROJECT_FOLDER\Definitions\Configurations
+3) Move script (Source file)  (Prepare-HybridWorkerModuleManagement.ps1) to YOUR_PROJECT_FOLDER\Source\ENVIRONMENT_NAME\Configurations --> make sure you do this per environment

-4) Move 'parameter values' SOURCE file (Prepare-HybridWorkerModuleManagementParamValuesSource.json) to YOUR_PROJECT_FOLDER\Source\ENVIRONMENT_NAME\ConfigurationParameterValues --> this allows you so set parameters per environment (e.g. UAT,PROD,etc.)
+4) Move json (Definition file) (Prepare-HybridWorkerModuleManagement.json) file to YOUR_PROJECT_FOLDER\Definitions\Configurations
-5) Move 'parameter values' DEFINITION file (Prepare-HybridWorkerModuleManagementParamValuesDef.json) to YOUR_PROJECT_FOLDER\Definitions\ConfigurationParameterValues
+5) Move json (Definition file) (Prepare-HybridWorkerModuleManagementParamValuesDef.json) to YOUR_PROJECT_FOLDER\Definitions\ConfigurationParameterValues

-6) Switch task parameter 'helperHybridWorkerModuleManagement' of your deployment pipeline to true.
+6) Add and/or switch task parameter 'helperHybridWorkerModuleManagement' of your deployment pipeline (or script) to true.
 Make sure that $manageModulesPs1Path matches an actual path of ManageModule script, otherwise script will not be copied to StorageAccount - by default path to Helpers folder is set.
 All related variables inside Manage-AutomationAccount.ps1 are these:

 ```PowerShell